mattjbray/ocaml-decoders/README.md

 >   succeed { name; age }
 > ```

-We can also use bind to decode objects with inconsistent structure.
+We can also use these operators to decode objects with inconsistent structure.
 Say, for example, our JSON is a list of shapes.
 Squares have a side length, circles have a radius, and triangles have a base and a height.